tianjuchen/METSC/Iterative hard thresholding.md

-# 《METSC 中迭代硬阈值（IHT）方法的实现及优势》
+# IHT method implementation in METSC

-\*The Iterative Hard Thresholding (IHT) method is realized in the Transformer structure of the METSC framework through a combination of model-driven network design and sparse coding techniques, as detailed in the provided document.
+The Iterative Hard Thresholding (IHT) method is realized in the Transformer structure of the METSC framework through a combination of model-driven network design and sparse coding techniques, as detailed in the provided document.
 Here's a step-by-step explanation of its implementation:

 ### **1. Theoretical Foundation of IHT in METSC**